Fall 2015 Enrollment

 First Year Interest Groups (FIGs)

 Incoming freshman are highly encouraged to begin their academic career in a First Year Interest Group (FIG).
 A FIG is a combination of three courses—2 Gen Eds and 1 seminar.
 The seminar is highly beneficial because it is much smaller in class size than the Gen Ed courses.
 Smaller classes typically lead to more in-depth class discussion, peer interaction, and increased comprehension of the material.
 In general, FIGs make the transition into college easier.
-The university believes that students benefit greatly from participation and gain the following:
+The university believes that students benefit greatly from participation, locking in popular classes early, working with top university professors, and forming solid connections with new friends.

 The seminar portion of the FIG is not a study course.
 It is its own class with course material, expectations, and assignments.
 What sets seminars apart from other courses is the structure.
 Seminars are capped at 25 students in order to maintain an intimate learning environment.
 Because seminars are small, students are given plenty of opportunity to engage with both the course material and peers.